leejjoon/pywcsgrid2/doc/users/overview.rst

 ==========

 pywcsgrid2 itself does not provide any particular functionality to support inset axes.
-However, inset axes is supported by the axes_grid toolkit, which can be seemingless utilized with pywcsgrid2.
+However, inset axes is supported by the axes_grid1 toolkit, which can be seemingless utilized with pywcsgrid2.
 See `axes_grid toolkit documentation
 <http://matplotlib.sourceforge.net/mpl_toolkits/axes_grid/users/overview.html#insetlocator>`__